probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 To ensure a smooth workflow, please keep PRs as compact as possible.
 Each PR should only contain one enhancement at a time.
-If you implemented multiple changes, open more than one PR (one for each).
+If you implemented multiple changes, split them into several PRs.

 ### Code quality